 Horchata is really easy to make, but you do need a few pieces of equipment first, like a blender and a fine mesh sieve or some cheesecloth.

-- Stir in the milk, vanilla, and sugar, then serve over plenty of ice!
+- Add milk, vanilla, and sugar: Stir well and serve over plenty of ice!
 You can garnish with a sprinkle of ground cinnamon, if you like.

 - Shredded Beef Chimichangas